chardso/Building-a-DIY-audio-ultra-bass-amplifier/procedure.md

 ![](Images/100ohmresistor.png)
 - 470ohm resistors,one soldered on the positive of the capacitor 50v,0.1uf and the second one one the 2A104j capacitor
 ![](Images/470ohmresistor.png)
+- jumper wire or copper wire soldered on all resistors.